Anne M. Suskind MD, MS, FACS, FPM-RS

 Anne M. Suskind, MD, MS received her undergraduate training at Haverford College, where she earned a bachelor degree in Anthropology with honors investigating the anthropological influences surrounding women’s health issues.
-She next graduated with a distinction in Bioethics from Albany Medical College’s MD program.
+She next graduated a distinction in Bioethics from Albany Medical College’s MD program.
 Dr. Suskind completed her General Surgery and Urology training at the University of Connecticut.
-She subsequently completed two fellowships at the University of Michigan, one in Neurourology & Pelvic Reconstructive Surgery and the other in Health Services Research.
+She subsequently completed two fellowships at the University of Michigan, one in Neurourology & Pelvic Reconstructive Surgery the other in Health Services Research.
 During her fellowship training, Dr. Suskind obtained a Masters’ Degree in Clinical Research Design and Statistical Analysis from the University of Michigan’s Rackham School of Graduate Studies and was funded by a T32 grant from the National Institutes of Health (NIH).
-She is a former recipient of the Elisabeth Pickett Research Award from the Society of Women in Urology (SWIU) and the Thomas Benson Award in Neuromodulation from the American Urogynecologic Society (AUGS).
+Her past and current funding includes the Elisabeth Pickett Research Award from the Society of Women in Urology (SWIU), the Thomas Benson Award in Neuromodulation from the American Urogynecologic Society (AUGS), the Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction (SUFU) Research Foundation Grant for the Study of Overactive Bladder and Urinary Incontinence, an R03 from the National Institute on Aging (NIA-NIH) and a K12 grant from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK-NIH).
+She has received many honors for her research including the 2016 New Investigator Award from the American Geriatrics Society (AGS) and the 2017 Jeffrey H. Sliverstein Memorial Award for Emerging Investigators in the Surgical and Related Medical Specialties that are Focused on the Care of older Adults also from the AGS.
 In 2014, Dr. Suskind became an Assistant Professor in the Department of Urology at the University of California, San Francisco, where she currently works at the Parnassus campus.
+In 2018, she became an Associate Professor and recently, in 2020 she became Chief of Neurourology, Female Pelvic Medicine & Reconstructive Surgery and Director of Faculty Development.

 For appointments, please contact: